Call Us to Find a Therapist

 Issues Treated in Therapy:

 There is a difference between the unhealthful experience of isolation from the healthful and necessary experience of occasional solitude.
-Having time alone is an important part element of emotional maturity; we need alone time to sort through our thoughts, distress from a busy day, and, in demanding world of seven billion people, restore a connection with our own needs, goals, beliefs, values and feelings.
-Solitude becomes isolation when (unless joining a monastery or similar spiritual group):
+Having time alone is an important part of emotional maturity; we need alone time to sort through our thoughts, de-stress from a busy day, and, in a demanding world of seven billion people, restore a connection with our own needs, goals, beliefs, values, and feelings.

-Emotional isolation, which may include or result in social isolation, usually involves emotional withdrawal from other people, meaning we keep our feelings to ourselves completely, we are unable to receive emotional support from others, we “shut down” or feel numb, and we cannot or do not communicate with others, except perhaps for the most superficial matters (for example: “close the door, shut the light an leave me alone”).
+Emotional isolation, which may include or result in social isolation, usually involves emotional withdrawal from other people.
+When a person is emotionally isolated, they keep their feelings completely to themselves, are unable to receive emotional support from others, “shut down” or feel numb, and cannot or do not communicate with others, except perhaps for the most superficial matters (for example: “close the door and leave me alone”).

 Feelings of isolation in marriages and other intimate relationships can lead to problems that create distance between partners.
-Close bonds can become stretched thin in relationships as a result of infidelity, addiction, dishonesty, abuse or other negative behaviors.
-All of these situations can cause one partner to feel alone within the confines of a relationship that is designed to be encouraging and fulfilling.
+Close bonds can become stretched thin in relationships as a result of infidelity, addiction, dishonesty, abuse, or other negative behaviors.
+All of these situations can cause one or both partners to feel alone within the relationship, rather than encouraged and fulfilled.
 Learning the origin of the emotional isolation is the first step in addressing the problem.
 From there, couples can begin to develop tools to overcome their fears and work together as a team to transform dysfunctional behaviors into more positive, healthy actions that support and fortify the relationship.
 A trained couples therapist may be able to help partners' improve the level of connection in their relationship.

 Therapy can help deal with the emotional and psychological issues that can lead to isolating behaviors.
 It is important to note that sometimes, both kinds of isolation may not be a choice; that is, people may be socially or emotionally isolated even though they report wanting to have friends, wanting to engage emotionally, and wanting to have a support network, but for some reason are unable to make those connections – perhaps because they do not know how, have a pattern of dysfunctional relationships that cause people to separate from them, or are simply too afraid or anxious to form new relationships.
 In such cases, a therapist can help learn social skills, uncover the causes of dysfunction in relationships, and support a person emotionally as he or she builds a support network.

 Isolation is not a diagnosis, but it is a frequent indicator of depression.
 People with social anxiety or agoraphobia, by definition, isolate themselves.
-Also, people with certain personality disorders, such as schizoid personality, and people with autism, may have no desire to form social relationships.
-Other personality disorders – narcissism, borderline personality, and antisocial personality – may lead to isolation, not necessarily by choice, but because these disorders impair social skills, potentially leading other people to isolate from the person with the disorder.
-Narcissists may also think themselves better than other people and refuse to form relationships with anyone not up to their distorted standards.
+Also, people with certain personality conditions, such as schizoid personality, and people with autism, may have no desire to form social relationships.
+Other personality triats--narcissism, borderline personality, and antisocial personality--may lead to isolation, not necessarily by choice, but because these conditions impair social skills, potentially leading other people to withdraw.
+People who have narcissistic tendencies may also think themselves better than other people and refuse to form relationships with anyone not up to their distorted standards.

-Tina, 24, finds herself “alone in the world”.
-She reports that “people like me,” but says she has nothing in common with anyone.
-She admits to depression.
-She is lonely and comforts herself with television and her several pet cats.
-The therapist helps her uncover deep fears of abandonment, which Tina can trace to her childhood.
-Through therapy, and a support group recommended by her therapist, Tina is able to manage her considerable anxiety about meeting new people, and beings to form a few close friendships with other women, which form a foundation for a social support network that in turn provides the comfort and security she needs to continue building new relationships.
+Tiana, 24, describes herself as "alone in the world."
+She reports that people like her, but says she has nothing in common with anyone.
+She describes symptoms of depression.
+She is lonely and comforts herself with television and her pet cats.
+A therapist helps her uncover deep fears of abandonment, which Tiana can trace to her childhood.
+Through therapy and a support group recommended by her therapist, Tiana is able to manage her anxiety about meeting new people, and beings to form a few close friendships with other women, which form a foundation for a social support network that in turn provides the comfort and security she needs to continue building new relationships.